pythonpanda2/CL_MISTRAL7B_REACT/README.md

  -rs 1
 ```

-The second setting is to jointly fine tune Mistral 7B + MHA regression head. **Krishnan : This is what you should be running.
+The second setting is to jointly fine tune Mistral 7B + MHA regression head. **Krishnan : This is the standard running with out LoRA.
 The `submit.sh` takes care of this.
 I have increased the batch size to 128  inside the `MISTRAL7B_MHA_LOADER.py`.**

 ```
 python -u  /path/CL_MISTRAL7B_REACT/CL_LLM_REACT/Jointly_fine_tune_Mistral7B_and_MHA_head.py -p /path/CL_MISTRAL7B_REACT/model_files \